Canada Health Infoway: Vendors

+On April 29, 2025, Canada Health Infoway announced the winners of the 2025 Vendor Innovation Program.
+These vendors were selected for their efforts in supporting Infoway’s interoperability goals and enabling patients to view their own health data digitally.
+The program particularly acknowledges vendors integrating standards such as FHIR (Fast Healthcare Interoperability Resources) and contributing to pan-Canadian digital health strategies.

 2018 Independent Report

 A March 2018 Independent Performance Evaluation by Bell Browne Molnar & Delicate Consulting Inc. (BBMD) of Infoway's performance under its 2010 funding agreement with the Canadian federal government found, "Infoway has greatly contributed to more timely delivery of health care, increased productivity and interoperability, improved access to, and sharing of information.
 The 2010 Funding Agreement has led to economic stimulus and the creation of many knowledge-based jobs."

 Auditor General report

 A 2009 report by the Auditor General of Canada found that Canada Health Infoway showed "due regard" for taxpayers' money in its financial management.
 Canada Health Infoway accepted all recommendations listed in the report.

 Auditor-General Sheila Fraser's 2010 report states "Infoway has accomplished much in the eight years since its creation.
 Using the funding agreements with Health Canada as a starting point, Infoway developed an approach to providing for compatible electronic health records by identifying the key requirements and components of an EHR and developing a blueprint for the design of health information systems.
 It consulted widely with partners and stakeholders to obtain their input and support.
 In addition, it established appropriate governance mechanisms and developed a risk management strategy.
 It has implemented appropriate management controls for operational spending, although controls for contracting for goods and services need to be strengthened."